TheOdinProject/curriculum/new_org/ruby/building_blocks.md

 ## A Special Summary

-This section includes a more detail about each of the concepts you've covered in the assignment, and should be helpful for answering the questions posed in the "You Will Need To Understand" section above.
+This section includes more detail about each of the concepts you've covered in the assignment, and should be helpful for answering the questions posed in the "You Will Need To Understand" section above.

+If you don't understand a particular part, open up an IRB session and play around!
+Most of the code below is shown using IRB's syntax (with the `>` prompt) anyway.

 ### Numbers, Operators, and Expressions